msagansk/Augur.Guide/6-external-resources.md

 ---
 title: External Resources
 ---
-# External Resources landing page
+# External Resources

-Start
+Outgoing links with descriptions about other sites that interact or relate to Augur in some way.